Splikity is a paid password manager software that can do only basic level password management.

 Splikity pricing plans and payment methods

-Splikity is a paid software with straightforward pricing.
+Splikity is a paid password manager software with straightforward pricing.

 You either pay a monthly fee of $4.99 or go all-in by paying for the entire year upfront.
 And that sets you back $49.99.

-As for payment methods, you can use credit cards or PayPal to purchase the program.
+As for payment methods, you can use a credit card or PayPal to purchase the program.

 Do I recommend Splikity?

-No, I will never recommend investing in a software that stores only passwords.
-Instead, I would suggest going for an option like LogmeOnce that does almost everything you expect from a password manager.
-And that too, for free.
+No, I will never recommend investing in a password manager software that stores only passwords.
+Instead, I would suggest going for an option like LogmeOnce, Roboform, or Keepass that do almost everything you expect from a password manager.
+And do it for free.

 If you are serious about keeping your online data secure, then go for a premium tool like Lastpass Premium, or Dashlane.
 These tools offer a much higher level of identity protection and can store personal information such as your credit card.